fwornle/ShopMob/doc/Design.md

    3. Description (optional)
    4. Products (list of UUIDs //+name, +p-category//).
 Per item:
       1. Item: Status (//open <-> in progress <-> done//)
       2. Item: Date and time of last state transition
+   5. Mobbers (list of user UUIDs - the mobbers who are sharing this list)
+   6. Mobs (list of group UUIDs - the groups who are sharing this list)
-   5. Status (list: open <-> in progress <-> done
+   7. Status (list: open <-> in progress <-> done
       1. Level of completion (0% ...
 100%)

 ##### Local DB Schema of Database Tables